-The authorities have said that the raid was based on a court decision ordering a general search of the publishing house because ‘it was reported that they keep and distribute materials belonging to DHKPC terrorist organisation’, but the reason given by the police for books seizure was the lack of banderoles or copyright stamps.
+Turkish authorities have said that the raid followed a court decision ordering a general search of the publishing house because ‘it was reported that they keep and distribute materials belonging to DHKPC terrorist organisation’.
+Conversely, the police said the book seizure was over a lack of banderoles, or copyright stamps.